 More likely, seeing specific examples of conditions that would be omitted may have prompted participants to think more about how results might be useful.
 Participants who revised preferences to receive more categories of results were much more likely to endorse rationales for dissatisfaction about omitted results than participants who retained their preferences or revised them to receive fewer categories of results.
-Given prior research showing great variability in the way patients classify scenarios as actionable (Graves et al., 2015), it is also likely that some participants in our study conceptualized categories such as "preventable," and "severe" more broadly than our clinicians.
+Given prior research showing great variability in the way patients classify scenarios as actionable (Graves et al., 2015), it is also likely that some participants in our study conceptualized categories such as "preventable" and "severe" more broadly than our clinicians.
 The examples provided in the hypothetical results report may have been more informative to participants about how conditions would be classified than the abstract definitions provided in the preference-setting module.
 Alternatively, specific conditions presented on sample results may have corresponded to participants' personal or family histories of disease, motivating them to change their minds about receiving certain categories of disease.

-Our results also showed a minority of participants who wanting fewer categories of results disclosed after viewing potential results.
-These participants tended to believe that results should be in the doctor's hands rather than their own, and also tended to feel uncertain about the meaning of results and that results would not be worth the anxiety.
+Our results also showed a minority of participants wanting fewer categories of results disclosed after viewing potential results.
+These participants tended to believe that results should be in the doctor's hands rather than their own, and also tended to feel uncertain about the meaning of results, and that results would not be worth the anxiety.
 Many of the conditions we presented to exemplify preference categories were rare conditions for which the respondent may have been unfamiliar.
 When research participants feel they are unlikely to understand the value of the information they may receive, they appear to be more willing to defer to experts such as doctors about whether or not the results should be in their own hands.
 Whatever the explanation, prior qualitative work has shown that research participants' preferences for the return of results can change when participants consider a wider range of factors, such as the certainty of results (Bollinger, Scott, Dvoskin, & Kaufman, 2012).
 Our study builds on those findings by demonstrating the impact of providing or withholding examples of conditions in the return of results model.

-Of additional note, over 3⁄4 of participants in our study wanted findings about adult-onset conditions disclosed.
-Current clinical policies discourage testing children for genetic predispositions towards adult-onset conditions unless interventions in childhood exist to reduce morbidity or mortality (American Academy of Pediatrics Committee on Bioethics & Committee on Genetics, 2013), but arguments in favor of identifying predispositions in children for adult-onset conditions are becoming more common (Mand, Gillam, Delatycki, & Duncan, 2012).
+Of additional note, more than three fourths of participants in our study wanted findings about adult-onset conditions disclosed.
+Current clinical policies discourage testing children for genetic predispositions toward adultonset conditions unless interventions in childhood exist to reduce morbidity or mortality (Committee on Bioethics, Committee on Genetics, & the American College of Medical Genetics and Genomics Social, Ethical, and Legal Issues Committee, 2013), but arguments in favor of identifying predispositions in children for adult-onset conditions are becoming more common (Mand, Gillam, Delatycki, & Duncan, 2012).
 These arguments are stronger for testing that can provide unexpected results, given that individuals may be unlikely to pursue targeted testing in the absence of clinical or family history indications (Clayton et al., 2014).
-The ACMG, for instance, recommended that laboratories routinely screen for variants in 56 genes and disclose secondary findings whenever clinical genome or exome sequencing is performed, regardless of patients' ages (Green et al., 2013).
-Although our participants in our study were least likely to set preferences to receive results about adult-onset conditions, our data still show that a large majority of parents would want such information disclosed.
+The American College of Medical Genetics and Genomics (ACMG), for instance, recommended that laboratories routinely screen for variants in 56 genes and disclose secondary findings whenever clinical genome or exome sequencing is performed, regardless of patients' ages (Kalia et al, 2016; Green et al., 2013).
+Although the participants in our study were least likely to set preferences to receive results about adult-onset conditions, our data still show that a large majority of parents would want such information disclosed.